Video Analysis

 On day 130, I developed hyperpigmentation and cracked skin on both wrists in line with my pinky fingers.
 I do not have eczema or any other skin condition that could cause this.
 As I type this on May 31st, the discoloration is still present, with my right hand (the hand I recorded the drone with) showing the highest amount of cracking and hyperpigmentation.
 The cracking will fade sometimes during the day, but it returns after every shower.
 It turns out that bilateral skin lesions are a documented symptom after UAP sightings.
 It is now June 25th, and the cracking is gone, but the hyperpigmentation is still present.

-Your most important takeaway should be realizing that the operators knew exactly how to manipulate cognitive processes with this technology.
+Your most important takeaway after reading its biological effects should be understanding that the operators knew exactly how to manipulate cognitive processes with this technology.
 How do you think they obtained that knowledge?
-But don't just take my word, read about it for yourself.
+I can assure you, I was not the first unsuspecting human to be unexpectedly targeted by this consciousness-altering technology and placed inside a warp field.
+But don't just take my word, read about it for yourself (page 30).
 Yet, remember that all self-incriminating government research will remain classified; for example, Matthew’s Proton email.